des-the-mediocre/StockValue/README.md

 # StockValue
-Python program to find value of a stock
+Python programs relating to values of stocks